springboardmentor000/EnviroScan-AI/README.md

 Module 1: Data Collection from APIs and Location Databases

 Objective:

-To collect air quality data, weather data, and geospatial environmental features from multiple sources.
+The objective of this module is to collect air quality data, weather data, and geospatial environmental features from multiple sources.
+These datasets form the base for pollution source identification.

 The following pollutant measurements are collected:
 PM2.5, PM10, NO₂, SO₂, CO, O₃.
 These are widely used indicators of urban air pollution.

+---

-1. Weather Data Collection:
+1. Weather Data Collection

 Weather information is collected using the OpenWeatherMap API.

-Parameters retrieved include:
+The following weather parameters are retrieved:

 - Temperature
 - Humidity